USB Circuit Diagrams

 USB for the Xbox Schematic Circuit Diagram 2

-The other wires are used for the actual USB signals.
-A nice detail is that Microsoft uses exactly the same colours for these wires as those specified in the USB standard, which makes them much easier to recognise.
-For the installation, you will some wire and a USB connector (Type A).
-That’s the same type of connector as the USB connectors in a PC.
-Figure 2 shows an example of such a connector, along with the proper pin numbers.
-Find a place on the Xbox where the connector can be fitted.
-It’s easy to make a hole in the case with a small hand-held router or a drill and a small file.
+The remaining wires are utilized for the actual USB signals.
+A notable detail is that Microsoft employs the exact same colors for these wires as those specified in the USB standard, making them much easier to identify.
+To set up the connection, you’ll need some wire and a USB connector (Type A), which is the same type of connector used in PCs.
+In Figure 2, an example of such a connector is depicted, along with the corresponding pin numbers.
+Identify a suitable location on the Xbox where the connector can be installed.
+Creating a hole in the case is simple using a small handheld router or a drill along with a small file.

 USB for the Xbox Schematic Circuit Diagram Table 1